 ICELANDIC KRONE (pronounced “krona”), ISK.

 The Dignified and imposing, Hotel Borg overlooks the beautiful square of Austurvöllur, in the heart of Reykjavík, across from Althingi, the Icelandic parliament and the cathedral.
-The Borg, which has become one of Reykjavik’s landmarks, is conveniently located within walking distance of variety of restaurants, businesses, souvenir shops, art galleries and specialty shops.
-The hotel’s 99 rooms and suites, with Art Deco style throughout, are elegantly appointed yet offer an extensive array of modern amenities.
+The Borg, which has become one of Reykjavik’s landmarks, is conveniently located within walking distance of many restaurants, shops and art galleries.

 The Located in the heart of Reykjavik, on the square just behind Iceland’s Parliament, the Hotel Borg was founded in 1930 and is one of the most famous landmarks of the city.
 In 2006 it reopened its doors having been restored to its former Art Deco glory.